Legal Advice for Compensation Insurance Claims & TPD Payouts

 WorkCover income benefit will be 85% of your usual weekly earnings or the pay rate specified by your industrial award (if you have one), whichever is higher.
 If an industrial award does not cover you, the calculation uses 80% of Adult Average Time Earnings (QOTE from the Australian Bureau of Statistics).
 To know your payment, multiply your current salary (or the relevant QOTE figure) by 0.80.

-Between 6 months and 2 years off work
+Between six months and two years off work

 During this period, your income benefit will be 75% of your regular weekly earnings or 70% of QOTE, whichever is higher.

-Between 2 years and 5 years off work
+Between two years and five years off work

 In this final workers’ compensation benefit period, you can receive 75% of your regular weekly pay or 70% of QOTE if you prove you have a degree of permanent impairment above 15%.
 If not, you will be paid a figure equivalent to the single pension rate.